Oil and Gas Industry

 People, Process, Safety

-RED OHMS Hygiene is a consultancy service that aims to assist our clients in achieving industry best practice to advance their safety culture.
-RED OHMS Hygiene replaces good luck with great science and provides stakeholders with best practice tools and metrics to improve the health and welfare of workers, visitors and the community.
-Our team understands your business and that consultation and communication with all stakeholders is key to achieving your health and safety goals.
+OHMS Hygiene is a consultancy service that aims to assist our clients in achieving industry best practices to advance their safety culture.
+OHMS Hygiene replaces good luck with great science and provides stakeholders with best-practice tools and metrics to improve the health and welfare of workers, visitors and the community.
+Our team understands your business and that consultation and communication with all stakeholders are key to achieving your health and safety goals.